davido/gerrit-buildbot-plugin/src/main/resources/Documentation/cmd-show.md

 :	Type og the items to show: `job` and `task` types are supported.
 	Default is to show all items.

+EXAMPLES
+--------

 This queue contains 4 tasks: one job and 3 tasks scheduled for build
---------

 ```
     $ ssh -p @SSH_PORT@ gerrit @PLUGIN@ show --project foo